docker/docs/datacenter/dtr/2.2/guides/admin/backups-and-disaster-recovery.md

 * `<version>`, the version of DTR you're running
 * `<ucp-url>` is the url you use to access UCP
 * `<ucp-username>` is the username of a UCP administrator
-* `<replica-id>` is the id of the DTR replica to backup
+* `<replica-id>` is the ID of the DTR replica to back up

-This prompts you for the UCP password, backups up the DTR metadata and saves the result into a tar archive.
+This prompts you for the UCP password, backs up the DTR metadata and saves the result into a tar archive.
 You can learn more about the supported flags in the [reference documentation](../../reference/cli/backup.md).